sandroalmeida/forkify/README.md

 Vanilla JavaScript Application
-Funcionality (Search and Show Recipes)
+Functionality (Search and Show Recipes)

 Built using Javascript ES6 and JS2015, HMTL5 and CSS